hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 - Instructor video about the same size (or smaller) than what the student would use
 - The helpers can prompt if text is too small or if something is not displaying correctly on the screen.
-- Maximize participant list to quickly see who needs help
+- Maximise participant list to quickly see who needs help
 - Access to the workshop chat (so they can respond to questions)
 - Access to the instructor-helper-host chat